Pages

 1918

-30-31 March – The massacre of about 20,000 Azerbaijanis in Baku is perpetrated by the Russian Red (Communist) Army and Armenian Dashnaks.
 28 May - Azerbaijan declares independence and announces the creation of the Azerbaijani Democratic Republic (ADR) - the first secular and democratic state in the Muslim world.
-The first Cabinet of Ministers is formed under the Prime-Minister Fatali-khan Khoyski.
+The first Cabinet of Ministers is formed under Prime Minister Fatali-khan Khoyski.

 15 September – Baku is liberated from Dashnak Armenians and Shaumyan’s communist armed formations.
 Joint Azerbaijani and Turkish troops enter Baku.
 The capital of Azerbaijan is moved from Ganja to Baku.

 7 December – The opening session of the Parliament of Azerbaijan Democratic Republic.
-18 December – General Thompson declares Britain’s support to Azerbaijani Parliament as the only legitimate authority within the territory of the ADR.
+18 December – General Thompson declares Britain’s support to the Azerbaijani Parliament as the only legitimate authority within the territory of the ADR.

 1919